Crude bomb hurled near residence of Atiq's lawyer: Police | Law-Order

 Crude bomb hurled near residence of Atiq's lawyer: Police

-A crude bomb was hurled in a bylane near the residence of one of the lawyers of slain gangster-turned-politician Atiq Ahmad on Tuesday, police said.No one was injured in the incident which occurred this afternoon in Katra locality here, they said.SHO of Kernalganj police station Ram Mohan Rai claimed Atiqs lawyer Dayashankar Mishra was not the target and the incident was a fallout of personal enmity between two youths.
+A crude bomb was hurled in a bylane near the residence of one of the lawyers of slain gangster-turned-politician Atiq Ahmad on Tuesday, police said.There was no immediate report of any casualty in the explosion that occurred at around 2.30 pm in Katra locality here, they said.SHO of Kernalganj police station Ram Mohan Rai claimed Atiqs lawyer Dayashankar Mishra was not the target and the incident was a fallout of personal enmity between two youths.

 - Country: